acme-networks/acme-public-docs/faq/faq_en.md

   - Bear all legal liability arising from content transmission.
 - **Usage compliance responsibilities**:
   - Comply with local laws, regulations, and network usage policies;
-  - Must not use services for illegal activities;
+  - Shall not use services for illegal activities;
   - Bear all legal consequences arising from illegal use.

 ### 8.5 When Should I Contact Customer Support?